The Role of Hospital Call Centers

 Call Center Software Improving Workflows in the Hospital

-The software used by call centers can be leveraged by staff in clinics and hospital rooms to enhance workflows.
-The same communications integration engine software that incorporates personnel directories and on-call schedules used by a hospital call center, can also integrate with nurse call and alert solutions, third-party devices (such as IP phones and mobile devices), and other applications to automate the handling and dispatching of messages and alerts.
+Staff in clinics and hospital rooms can leverage the software used by call centers to enhance workflows.
+The same communications integration engine software that incorporates personnel directories and on-call schedules used by a hospital call center can also integrate with nurse call and alert solutions, third-party devices (such as IP phones and mobile devices), and other applications to automate the handling and dispatching of messages and alerts.

-Integration engines act as the “glue” that hold disparate IT systems and software together and translates a variety of different inputs to interpret data.
-These solutions appear as one, seamlessly integrated system to the average end user, but behind the scenes they handle the complex work of merging multiple systems into a single touchpoint.
+Integration engines act as the “glue” that holds disparate IT systems and software together and translates a variety of different inputs to interpret data.
+These solutions appear as one seamlessly integrated system to the average end user, but behind the scenes, they handle the complex work of merging multiple systems into a single touchpoint.

 Telehealth and the Hospital Call Center

-During the current COVID-19 crisis, other hotlines are being established.
-Jennie McWhorter, IS Operations Manager for Ephraim McDowell Health in Danville, KY says, “We are using the operators as a hub to our COVID-19 hotline so the community can dial the number they already know and find what they want through our 24/7 operators.”
+The COVID-19 pandemic placed telehealth in the spotlight.
+Telehealth gained recognition as a critical healthcare tool to keep patients and medical staff safe and the public informed about health-related information via hotlines.
+Jennie McWhorter, IS Operations Manager for Ephraim McDowell Health in Danville, KY, said, “We were using the operators as a hub to our COVID-19 hotline so the community could dial the number they already knew and find what they wanted through our 24/7 operators.”

 • Virtual Appointments – Patients can visit a doctor or nurse via web-based video conferencing.